franklyT/cnsb-docs/docs/games/Yellow/wallBlasterRainboxMatrix.md

     var brickY = 150;
     $this.score = 0;

+    // This nested for loop produces a "grid".
+How?
+    // The outer loop represents the rows, and the inner loop represents the columns!
+    // For every "row", 9 columns, or bricks, are created.
+Then, the process repeats.

     for (var rowCount = 0; rowCount <= 3; rowCount++) {
         for (var brickCount = 0; brickCount <= 9; brickCount++) {
             var nBrick = brick.clone();